mackrusing/mackrusing/readme.md

 ## Contact

-If you need to contact me, feel free to send an email to mail@mackk.net (my email is hosted by Proton Mail).
+If you need to contact me, feel free to send an email to mail@mackk.net.